The Role of Predictive Analytics in Mortgage Risk Assessment

 For borrowers, faster assessments mean quicker approvals.
 They can lock favorable rates and close on properties before competing offers beat them.
 For lenders, faster processing means higher pull-through rates and lower cost per loan.

-The percentage of fully automated loan decisions is expected to increase from today's single digits to 30-40% of volume as models mature and regulatory frameworks catch up.
+The percentage of fully automated loan decisions is expected to climb from today's single digits to 30-40% of volume as models mature and regulatory frameworks catch up.
 Low-risk conforming loans with clean documentation are the first candidates for full automation.
 Exception-heavy files will continue to require experienced human underwriters for the foreseeable future.

 Regulatory Compliance for AI Risk Models

 Deploying predictive analytics in mortgage risk assessment creates regulatory obligations that didn't exist when you were using traditional scorecards.
 Every model that influences a lending decision falls under regulatory scrutiny.
+The federal stack changed twice in 2025; the state stack is changing again in 2026.

 CFPB Adverse Action Requirements